metacpan/metacpan-cpan-extracted/distros/T/Template-Plex/README.md

 ## Filters

 Unlike other template system, there are no built in filters.
-However as `Template::Plex` templates are just perl you are free to use builtin string routines or import other modules in to your template.
+However as `Template::Plex` templates are just Perl you are free to use builtin string routines or import other modules in to your template.

 # API